mountaint0p/ANN-fashion-recommendation/README.md

 - **model.ipynb**: Sets up, trains, and tests the clothing categorization CNN model.
 The weights of this model can be found in model-data/model.h5

+## Blog Figures

+For our article, we used various stiches of images within our dataset.
+We created these images using the PIL library.
+This code can be found in the embeddings.ipynb file.

 ## Sources

 - **Dataset:** [DeepFashion](https://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html)